Athletic Training, Health

 There is also a huge black market for percussion guns specifically.
 Often what you will find is it gun that looks exactly the same but which is being offered at half the price.
 The pricing for the same exact gun that is half of what the manufacturer offers the gun at should be your first indication that this is probably a knock off.
 Buyer beware.

-Two of the most common percussion guns on the market are the theragun and the hypervolt. as a clinician I tend to use the hypervolt more than I do the theragun.
-Part of the reason for this is that the hypervolt is much quieter and athletes report much more comfort with the use of the hypervolt.
-That being said both of these guns are very effective and when looking to purchase you should evaluate both of these based on what is most comfortable for you.
-Keep in mind the goal is to improve recovery which is directly related to the comfort of the percussion gun you use.
+Two of the most common percussion guns on the market are the theragun and the hypervolt.
+As a clinician, I tend to use the hypervolt more than I do the theragun.
+Part of the reason for this is that the hypervolt is much quieter, and athletes report much more comfort with the use of the hypervolt.
+That being said, both of these guns are very effective, and when looking to purchase, you should evaluate both of these based on what is most comfortable for you.
+Remember that the goal is to improve recovery which is directly related to the comfort of the percussion gun you use.

 When I use percussion guns I will often combine this with additional techniques.
 For my athletes but I will often encourage is to follow use of the percussion gun with some stretching.
 Typical session would include 10 minutes with a percussion gun followed by 10 minutes of stretching.
 Everyone uses theirs differently.
 Some athletes will use them before competition and some athletes after competition.

-For me when my goal is to improve recovery I will typically use this as a part of the post exercise or competition routine.
+For me, when my goal is to improve recovery, I will typically use this as a part of the post-exercise or competition routine.
 I also use these as a part of my regular sports rehabilitation process.
-For athletes that are recovering from an injury there is often associated musculoskeletal pain in other areas besides just the affected area.
-This can be due to compensation or overuse which I will use these devices to help alleviate that pain and discomfort as well.
-However you use your percussion gun I think you will find this as an invaluable tool in your athletic tool kit.
+For athletes who are recovering from an injury, musculoskeletal pain is often associated with other areas besides the affected area.
+This can be due to compensation or overuse, and I will use these devices to help alleviate that pain and discomfort as well.
+However you use your percussion gun, I think you will find it to be an invaluable tool in your athletic tool kit.

 Read more: